 Implementing this Action Plan and recovering from the Coronavirus outbreak will require all tourism organisations to work more closely together.
-Such a collegiate approach is entirely consistent with the approach required for GLR to become a Tourism Zone under the Tourism Sector Deal.
+Such a collegiate approach is entirely consistent with the approach required under the Tourism Sector Deal.
 The overall aim is to simplify the management of the visitor economy across GLR.
 Working relationships could be improved by better networking between organisations and limited financial resources can be maximised by combining on marketing, training and customer insight.
 In the light of Covid-19, there is scope for more online training and networking, saving time and money on travel to meeting venues.
 It is hoped to provide a leap in performance that will maximise public investment and organise activities better.

-One of the key proposals would be clarify the governance of the project and to set up a Tourism Zone Organisation (TZO) to co-ordinate the implementation of the Tourism Zone.
+One of the key proposals would be clarify the governance of the project and to use the Visitor Economy Board to co-ordinate implementation.
 The implementation role would be over and above the role normally taken by Destination Management Organisations.
 There is scope to combine the two roles.
 This could be supplemented by sub-groups on key topics, such as marketing, skills training, and customer insight.
-The TZO would need for work very closely with the GLLEP's Visitor Economy Board.

 Visit Lincoln is the current DMO working with multiple partners across the Visitor Economy.
-It is currently leading the tourism narrative at a local, regional, national, and international level with partners and stakeholders.
-The public and private sector have invested 9 years in building up the current DMO structure and this should be further developed as part of, or alongside, the TZO.
+The public and private sector have invested 9 years in building up the current DMO structure and this should be further developed as part of, or alongside, the VEB/DMO.
 Visit Lincoln has achieved a lot with limited resources to address market failures and increase interventions when needed.
+Discover Rutland is the DMO for Rutland and the Lincolnshire Coastal Business Improvement Group is essentially the DMO for the coast.

 Greater Lincolnshire & Rutland do not currently have a single Destination Management Organisation (DMO).
-The Tourism Zone Organisation could take on this co-ordinating role, working with more local tourism organisations, and particularly Visit England, the Visitor Economy Board, Visit Lincoln, and Discover Rutland.
-The TZO would take a lead role in marketing and customer insight and develop a 'one stop shop' website for bookings, information and customer feedback.
+The Visitor Economy Board could take on this co-ordinating role, working with more local tourism organisations, and particularly Visit England, the Visitor Economy Board, Visit Lincoln, and Discover Rutland.
+T

 The DMO would have a key role in working with DCMS, Visit Britain and Visit England at a national level.
 It would also seek additional funding beyond the Tourism Sector Deal.
 The key local audiences for the DMO would be the public sector, the private sector, the third sector, and local citizens and residents.
 It would be likely to be a Community Interest Company along the lines of Visit Lincoln and would be a membership organisation.